Franklin County, Missouri: Crime

 Rural Franklin County has had problems with the local production and consumption of methamphetamine and was featured in an A&E documentary entitled Meth: A County in Crisis (2005).

 Politics

-As of July 2022, according to the new congressional map based on the 2020 U.S. Census passed by the Missouri General Assembly and signed into law by Governor Mike Parson, all of Franklin County will be moved from Missouri's 3rd Congressional District to Missouri's 2nd Congressional District, with the new district boundaries taking effect on January 3, 2023 from the results of the November 2022 general elections.
+As of July 2022, according to the new congressional map based on the 2020 U.S. Census passed by the Missouri General Assembly and signed into law by Governor Mike Parson, all of Franklin County will be moved from Missouri's 3rd Congressional District to Missouri's 2nd Congressional District, with the new district boundaries taking effect on January 3, 2023, from the results of the November 2022 general elections.

 Local

 The Republican Party predominantly controls politics at the local level in Franklin County.
-Republicans hold all but one of the elected positions in the county.
+Republicans currently hold all but one of the elected positions in the county.

 State

 Franklin County is divided into four legislative districts in the Missouri House of Representatives, all of which are held by Republicans.